hiskyyang/spark-test/README.md

 # spark-test

-## This project contains several examples of spark with python.
+## This project contains examples of spark with python.
+- Read file with spark
+- Read HDFS with spark
+- Generate recomendation products with spark